 Step 3: Paste Settings

-Lens correction in Lightroom is straightforward.
-Open the Lens Correction tool in the Develop module (Optics panel in Lightroom CC).
+Lightroom lens correction is straightforward.
+Open the Lens Correction tool in the Lightroom Classic’s Develop module (Optics panel in Lightroom).
 Click the boxes to remove chromatic aberration and enable profile corrections.
 Lightroom uses metadata in your image to fix known distortions created by your lens.
+We hope this helps you improve the look of your photos!